 The details below show the tours when Glastonbury is fully open.
-Our current situation (April 2021) is that the main locations are generally open again.
-The Abbey is open 6 days a week (not Mon).
-Chalice Well is open every day.
-White Spring remains closed.
-Magdalene Almshouses and Chapel periodically open.
-St Johns and St Mary’s closed.
+Our current situation (Sept 2021) is that the main locations are generally open again.
+The Abbey is open again 7 days a week.
+Chalice Well is likewise open every day.
+White Spring is often open.
+Magdalene Almshouses and Chapel are open.
+St Johns and St Mary’s are periodically open.

 I am available as a Tour Guide with Avalon of the Heart Tours.

 There are options all the year round in Glastonbury.
 The place has very distinct moods through the seasons that all communicate its mystique.

 Here is a glimpse of what such a tour usually involves.